I have an offer from an insurance company. Why would I need a lawyer?

 After an accident, it is not uncommon for an insurance company to try and close a case relatively quickly through lump-sum settlement offers.
 Insurers are keenly aware of just how desperate some people’s circumstances are.
 Many individuals who are struggling to pay medical bills or are dealing with lost wages will be in urgent need of money.
 The insurance company knows this and will often offer a settlement that is much lower than you’re owed to get you to accept it and go away.

 Insurance companies may even try to convince the same people that accepting a quick settlement offer without consulting with an attorney will allow them to keep more for themselves.
 Many people learn all too quickly that the early settlements they accept are not enough to cover the full expenses they will incur due to their injuries.
 When you are offered a quick solution, consider not just what you need now, but what you might need in the future.

 You need to remember that signing a settlement releases a negligent party from any further liability claims, meaning that you will have absolutely no legal recourse when the money runs out.
 You should let an attorney handle all of your settlement negotiations for you.
 A lawyer is going to be far more likely to have an accurate idea of not only how much you will require, but how much you are entitled.

-A lawyer, on the other hand, has a legal obligation only to take actions that serve your best interests.
+A lawyer, on the other hand, has a legal obligation to only take actions that serve your best interests.
 An attorney is expected to place your interests before their own.

 Some settlement offers are extended to people by claims adjusters assigned to investigate the cases for the insurance companies, and you have the right to ask a claims adjuster how a settlement offer was determined.
 The claims adjuster could offer justifications for their offer, and you may be inclined to try to argue why the amounts should be increased when the reasons are not particularly compelling.